Construction Management Scholarships

 The recipient of this scholarship must be a full time undergrad or graduate student at LSU enrolled in the College of Engineering, Department of Construction Management.
 Students must be a junior or higher, maintain a 3.0 GPA, and be enrolled in CM 4206.
 This scholarship is only available when the course is offered.

 Established to encourage outstanding graduate students to pursue research in areas in line with Chevron needs.
 Prospective Ph.D. candidates should show relationship between research program and the College's signature research area of Energy.
 Applicants pursuing an MS degree should be working directly in the area of energy research.
 The Chevron Engineering Graduate Assistantship Supplement will provide a $5,000 stipend for a year and may be renewed for a second year based on academic and research progress.
-A total of 18 awards will be made for the 2014-2015 year.
-Approximately 9 awards will be made for fall 2014/spring 2015.

 There are two Scholarships given by NAWIC, one in the Fall and one in the Spring.
 These Scholarships are intended to recognize outstanding CM students.
 Below are the scholarship descriptions and requirements:

 - Student from East Baton Rouge Parish studying in a Construction or Construction related program.

 - The National Association of Women In Construction Scholarship Application packet is available at http://www.nawic.org/nawic/Scholarships.asp.

 The Construction Management Association of America (CMAA) Gulf Coast Chapter is dedicated to leading the growth and acceptance of Construction Management as a profession discipline that can add significant value to the entire Construction process, from conception to ongoing operation.